lucaangeletti/FireworksKit/README.md

 # FireworksKit
-Amazing special effects for iOS apps

-FireworksKit provides animated particle effects into a UIView you can place everywhere in your app.
+FireworksKit makes it easy to add amazing particle effects you your UIKit app.

 ## Usage